formester/formester-site/content/blog/10-reasons-why-you-should-be-using-surveys.md

 ## 7. Surveys are the first step towards starting a new business from scratch

-Surveys are the perfect first step to start any kind of new business as it assists you enormously with setting a base for your business and drafting a road map for future activities.
+Surveys are the perfect first step to start any kind of new business as they assist you enormously with setting a base for your business and drafting a road map for future activities.

 ## 8. Target the right audience and make productive changes!